Weekly Online Worship

 Today, let us continue to explore the Path of Jesus for the 21st Century in our lives and in our families, as we come to God in worship.

-People: who walk according to the law of the Lord.
+who walk in the law of the Lord.

 do not utterly forsake me.